mbrsagor/Angular_nasted_views/README.md

 Then create `.env` file and paste code from `example.env` file and add validate information.
 ###### After that run the server in development or production environment

+""  For the production: """
+ALLOWED_HOSTS='your host name'
+""" ""

 ##### Run development server:
 ```bash
 python manage.py makemigrations app